madjestic/e1337/README.md

 # What is it?

-At the moment it's a Shader-Toy-like application with blackjack and exotic dancers:
-Exotic dancers being Haskell, Arrowized FRP (Yampa), OpenGL.
+At the moment it's a Shader-Toy-like application with blackjack and exotic dancers: exotic dancers being Haskell, Arrowized FRP (Yampa), OpenGL.

 Supported features:
 * Project Files.